Affine-Mapping based Variational Ensemble Kalman Filter: Introduction

 \section{Introduction}

-The ensemble Kalman filter (EKF)~\cite{evensen2009data,evensen2003ensemble} is one of the most popular tools for sequential data assimilation, thanks to its computational efficiency and flexibility~\cite{houtekamer1998data,whitaker2002ensemble,evensen2003ensemble}.
-Simply put, at each time step EKF approximates the prior, the likelihood and the posterior by Gaussian distributions.
-Such a Gaussian approximation allows a linear update that maps the prior ensemble to the posterior one.
-This Gaussian approximation and the resulting linear update are the key that enables EKF to handle large-scale problems with a relatively small number of ensemble particles.
-In the conventional EKF, it is required that the observation model is Gaussian-linear, which means that the observation operator is linear and the noise is additive Gaussian.
+The ensemble Kalman filter (EnKF)~\cite{evensen2009data,evensen2003ensemble} is one of the most popular tools for sequential data assimilation, thanks to its computational efficiency and flexibility~\cite{houtekamer1998data,whitaker2002ensemble,evensen2003ensemble}.
+Simply put, at each time step EnKF approximates the prior, the likelihood and the posterior by Gaussian distributions.
+Such a Gaussian approximation allows an affine update that maps the prior ensemble to the posterior one.
+This Gaussian approximation and the resulting affine update are the key that enables EnKF to handle large-scale problems with a relatively small number of ensembles.
+In the conventional EnKF, it is required that the observation model is Gaussian-linear, which means that the observation operator is linear and the noise is additive Gaussian.
 However, in many real-world applications, neither of these two requirements is satisfied.
+When the actual observation model is not Gaussian-linear, the EnKF method may suffer from substantial estimation error, which is discussed in details in Section~\ref{sec:enkf}.
+To the end, it is of practical importance to develop methods that can better deal with {generic observation models} than EnKF, while retaining the computational advantage (i.e., using a small ensemble size) of it.

-To the end, it is of practical importance to develop EKF extensions that can deal with \emph{generic observation models}, while retaining the computational advantage of EKF.
-A notable example of such methods is the nonlinear ensemble adjustment filter (NLEAF)\cite{lei2011moment}, which involves a correction scheme: the posterior moments are calculated with importance sampling and the ensembles are then corrected accordingly.
-Other methods that can be applied to such problems include \cite{anderson2003local, anderson2001ensemble, houtekamer2001sequential} (some of them may need certain modifications), just to name a few.
-In this work we focus on the EKF type of methods that can use a small number of ensembles in high dimensional problems, and methods involving full Monte Carlo sampling such as the particle filters (PF)~\cite{arulampalam2002a,doucet2009tutorial} are not in our scope.
-It is also worth noting that a class of methods combine EKF and PF to alleviate the estimation bias induced by the non-Gaussianity~(e.g., \cite{stordal2011bridging,frei2013bridging}), and typically the EKF part in such methods still requires a Gaussian-linear observation model.
+A notable example of such methods is the nonlinear ensemble adjustment filter (NLEAF)~\cite{lei2011moment}, which involves a correction scheme: the posterior moments are calculated with importance sampling and the ensembles are then corrected accordingly.
+Other methods that can be applied to such problems include \cite{anderson2003local, anderson2001ensemble, houtekamer2001sequential,li2018trimmed,ba2018two} (some of them may need certain modifications), just to name a few.
+In this work we focus on the EnKF type of methods that can use a small number of ensembles in high dimensional problems, and methods involving full Monte Carlo sampling such as the particle filter (PF)~\cite{arulampalam2002a,doucet2009tutorial} are not in our scope.
+It is also worth noting that a class of methods combine EnKF and PF to alleviate the estimation bias induced by the non-Gaussianity~(e.g., \cite{stordal2011bridging,frei2013bridging}), and typically the EnKF part in such methods still requires a Gaussian-linear observation model (or to be treated as such a model).